melmagrigia/deploy_blockchain-based_system_for_agri-food_supply_chain_traceability/README.md

 kubectl apply -f configmap.yaml kubectl apply -f nginx-deployment.yaml
 ```
-missing somthing about the certificate need to establish the gateway !!

 ## 13. Test the system
-Go with your browser to the right url and the port exposed by the web server
+Go with your browser to your-node-url:30100 and test both functionalities